laminas/automatic-releases/README.md

 Type `passwd`, entering your current password and then set the password to "" to remove it.

+The command may give error `error changing passphrase: No secret key` when setting empty password.
+You should ignore it as the password was really removed.

 Type `save` to exit edit mode and re-export your subkey:

 ```bash